PolyMath-Coder/altschool-exam/README.md

 Synced Folder: Syncs the ./html directory on your host to /var/www/html in the VM.

 4. Add an index.html File: Create html/index.html and add your static HTML content.
+Also nginx is inputted in the Vagrant which serves as web server.

 5. Bring Up the Virtual Machine by running the script below: